STI / STD TESTING & TREATMENT

 How will I receive my test results?
 What if I need treatment?

 You will be scheduled for a follow-up visit to discuss the results of any labwork ordered.
-It is important to keep this follow-up appointment as results can generally not be given by phone due to confidentiality reasons.
+It is important to keep this follow-up appointment as results will generally not be given by phone due to confidentiality reasons.
 We will provide treatment for gonorrhea and chlamydia free of charge on-site here at the PRC.
 Other diagnoses may require a prescription that will be sent to your pharmacy.
 Please note that you may need to pay a co-pay for medications picked up at a pharmacy.
-Some results, such as positive results for HIV, syphilis or Hepatitis B&C require referral to a specialist for treatment and we will provide this referral.
+Some results, such as positive results for HIV, syphilis or Hepatitis B & C require referral to a specialist for treatment and we will provide this referral.
 Please also note that Ohio law requires that a positive diagnosis for HIV, syphilis, gonorrhea or chlamydia be reported to the Ohio Department of Health for follow-up.

 Is my health information secure?